ArtHitParade

 Again like Giacometti, de Kooning's world is dominated by the figures of a man and a woman.
 Giacometti had the Homme qui marche and the Femme debout.
 De Kooning had the Clamdigger and the Seated Woman.
 De Kooning's expression of the relation between body and movement was lauded by Henry Moore.

 The Clamdigger is searching in sand to extract the shells.
+The primordial male figure features exaggerated hands and feet, with a textured surface evoking waves, sea water, and primitive origins—possibly a self-portrait or creation symbol.
 His gesture gathers the symbols of creation: sea water, clay, primitive animal, man.
 It has even been suggested that the Clamdigger by de Kooning is a self-portrait.
-The texture mimics the lapping waves.
+It marks a key interlude between figurative Women and later abstractions.

 This sculpture 1.51 m high was edited in bronze in 1972 in seven copies plus three artist's proofs.
 On November 12, 2014, Christie's sold for $ 29.3M the artist's proof that de Kooning had installed at the entrance to his studio, lot 21.
 The statue had remained up to that sale with his descendants.
 Please watch the video shared by the auction house.